puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 ### The Agent Node Group

-This node group is used by PE to manage the configuration of Puppet agents (currently the only thing being managed is [symlinks](./install_basic.html#puppet-enterprise-binaries-and-symlinks)).
+This node group is used by PE to manage the configuration of Puppet agents.
+Currently the only thing being managed is [symlinks](./install_basic.html#puppet-enterprise-binaries-and-symlinks).

 #### Classes
 * `puppet_enterprise::profile::agent` (manages your PE agent configuration)